tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/Payments-SDK-Argentina.md

 ### Charge
 Use this method to perform a one-step flow, namely a charge.
 In this step, both steps of the two-step flow are combined in a single transaction and the funds are transferred from the customers account to your PayU account once they have been approved:

-The following examples shows how to call the method for this transaction type according to the programming language.
+The following examples show how to call the method for this transaction type according to the programming language.

 {{< tabs tabTotal="2" tabID="4" tabName1="Java" tabName2="PHP" >}}
 {{< tab tabNum="1" >}}